gohugoio/hugoDocs/content/en/configuration/markup.md

 renderHooks.link.useEmbedded
 : (`string`) When to use the [embedded link render hook].
 One of `auto`, `never`, `always`, or `fallback`.
 Default is `auto`.

-  - `auto`: Automatically use the embedded link render hook for multilingual single-host sites, specifically when the [duplication of shared page resources] feature is disabled.
-This is the default behavior for such sites.
+  - `auto`: Use the embedded link render hook only for multilingual single-host projects where the [duplication of shared page resources] feature is disabled.
 If custom link render hooks are defined by your project, modules, or themes, these will be used instead.
   - `never`: Never use the embedded link render hook.
 If custom link render hooks are defined by your project, modules, or themes, these will be used instead.
   - `always`: Always use the embedded link render hook, even if custom link render hooks are provided by your project, modules, or themes.
-In this case, the embedded hook takes precedence.
   - `fallback`: Use the embedded link render hook only if custom link render hooks are not provided by your project, modules, or themes.
 If custom link render hooks exist, these will be used instead.

 renderer.hardWraps